kora-projects/kora-docs/mkdocs/blog/en/kora-step.md

 ---
 title: STEP — Simple, Transparent, Efficient, Predictable — Kora Framework
+date: 2026-08-30
 description: How the STEP principles tie the Kora Framework's individual features — compile-time DI, generated code, virtual threads, telemetry — into one coherent design.
 search:
   exclude: true
 ---

 # STEP — Simple.
 Transparent.
 Efficient.
 Predictable.
-How Kora Keeps Backend Engineering Direct
+How Kora Keeps Backend Engineering Direct { #step }

+**August 30, 2026**

 The Kora Framework can be described through individual technical features: compile-time dependency injection, generated repositories, generated HTTP handlers, compile-time AOP, Virtual Threads, OpenTelemetry, explicit lifecycle, fast startup, thin abstractions, and a modular production stack.
 Each of those features matters, but taken separately they can make the framework look like a collection of optimizations rather than a coherent design.